LudvigOlsen/groupdata2/cran-comments.md

 ## Test environments
 * local OS X install, R 3.3.1
+* win-builder

 ## R CMD check results
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-I used devtools::use_revdep() to check dependencies and it returned:
+I used devtools::revdep_check() to run R CMD check on all downstream dependencies and it returned:
-  No ERRORs or WARNINGs found :)
+  No ERRORs or WARNINGs found

 This is my first submission.